 The launch of the PAL-V Liberty has indeed been postponed.
 However, our time-to-market has not been delayed by changing the concept itself.
 The choice for a gyroplane concept and the tilting technology for driving was the right one from the start.

 Instead, the delay has been caused by the decision to comply with the existing road and flight regulations and prove this in order to be commercially viable.
 This is probably the biggest challenge in building the PAL-V Liberty (or any flying car) as a commercially viable vehicle that customers can use.
 Not in proving that we are technologically capable of making a car that flies.
-That is why we are very certain that the first keys will be handed over to the first customers around year end 2018.
+That is why we are very certain that the first keys will be handed over to the first customers in 2019.

 Flying safety is highly regulated and is organized and checked in a totally different way than car safety regulations.
 Indeed, safety regulations and its enforcement for flying vehicles can be compared to safety in the pharmaceutical industry.
 There is no room for compromise.